 Exercise physiologists typically do the following:

-Some physiologists work closely with primary care physicians, who may prescribe exercise regiments for their patients and refer them to exercise physiologists.
+Some physiologists work closely with primary care physicians, who may prescribe exercise regimens for their patients and refer them to exercise physiologists.
 The physiologists then work with patients to develop individualized treatment plans that will help the patients meet their health and fitness goals.

 Most exercise physiologists work full time.